ewhicher/matter/content/collections/case_studies/designing-the-future-of-fitness-retail.md

     content:
       -
         type: text
-        text: "Over the course of 4-weeks, we worked with the founding team and the community to re-imagine WIT's digital customer experience. "
+        text: "Over the course of 4-weeks, we worked with the founding team and the community to re-imagine WIT's digital customer experience – in gym and online. "
   -
     type: paragraph
   -